material-design-esp8266

 esp8266-material-design-formulario

-Regarding the files used by the Material Design Lite framework (JS and CSS) we can either load them from a CDN, or upload them compressed to the ESP8266 memory.
+Regarding the files used by the Material Design Lite framework (JS and CSS) we can either load them from a CDN, or upload them compressed to the ESP8266’s memory.

-In principle we will prefer the CDN whenever possible, that is, when the end client has an internet connection to download the files.
+In principle we will always prefer the CDN whenever possible, that is, when the end client has an Internet connection to download the files.
 This way we free the ESP8266 from the work of having to serve the files.

-But it will not always be possible.
-For example, we will have to serve them ourselves when the ESP8266 is acting in AP mode because the client will not have internet access to download the files from the CDN.
+But this is not always possible.
+For example, we will have to serve them ourselves when the ESP8266 is acting in AP mode because the client will not have Internet access to download the files from the CDN.

-It has been that simple!
-Of course, we are using the Material Design Lite framework but you can use any other framework or template you want to serve web pages following the procedure we have seen to load the files.
+It was that simple!
+Of course, we are using the Material Design Lite framework but you can use any other framework or template you want to serve the web pages following the procedure we have seen to load the files.

 No more excuses for serving “ugly” pages from your ESP8266.
-In the next entry in the series, we will delve back into frontend-backend communication exchanging information encoded in Json in Ajax calls.
+In the next entry of the series, we will get back into frontend-backend communication by exchanging information encoded in Json in Ajax calls.
 See you soon!

 Download the code